davidhartsough/writings/src/markdown/peoples-impacts.md

     - economic policy
     - Reform capitalism and change its value system
     - federal government reorganize the economy
-    - capitalist economy that’s geared toward maximizing human well-being and fulfillment
+    - capitalist economy that's geared toward maximizing human well-being and fulfillment
     - Human capitalism would have a few core tenets:
       1. Humanity is more important than money.
       1. The unit of an economy is each person, not each dollar.